Jamaica’s motto is:

 A black man says he is fourteen, and another one mocks him because he doesn’t know his age.
 It is true that with his gray hair, he seems closer to fifty years old.

 One of the rooms in the house seems to be a haven of peace, a refuge.
-But a servant who’s coming up, silently, no one could say where from, declares that the ancient master didn’t like the place, and the feeling of security leaves you, and you look all around you with distrust.
+But a servant who’s coming up, silently, no one could say where from, declares that the ancient master didn’t like the place,

 And here falls the rain, adding to the feeling of unease and vague sadness, and we can hear people speaking a patois mixed with French.
-In these conditions, a freshly arrived young Englishman has a hard time adapting to the customs, to the inhabitants of the island, and even to his own wife:
+In these conditions, a freshly arrived young Englishman has

 "She may be a Creole of pure English descent, these people are not English nor European."